shuhanYsh/Project-Starter/README.md

 ## User Stories

 As a user, I want to be able to add my personal information to account.
-As a user, I want to be able to view a list persons' name and their needs in my account.
+As a user, I want to be able to view personal information in the account.
-As a user, I want to be able to calculate daily calories based on basic consumption, intake calories and consumed calories.
+As a user, I want to be able to add food in food list of each account.
-As a user, I want to be able to take a reminder when daily calories are excess or below the requirement, based on the person's personal needs-- lose weight or gain weight.
+As a user, I want to be able to get and set food information.